encoredev/encore/docs/about/compliance.md

 Several measures are put into place in order to keep product quality high:

--   Code review: Every single code change is reviewed by a peer of the developer before it is accepted into the main code branch (for critical systems) or in a weekly post-hoc review process (for auxiliary systems).
+-   Code review: Code changes are reviewed by a peer of the developer before it is accepted into the main code branch (for critical systems) or in a weekly post-hoc review process (for auxiliary systems).
 For critical systems code can only be merged if the reviewer agrees.
 For auxiliary systems any requested changes by reviewers are made as part of the review process.
 It is often necessary to add a test alongside, and the code review process ensures that this has been done as well.

 -   Continuous integration: Before code is accepted, it is built by our continuous integration environment and tests are executed.
 If the build fails, the developer is notified immediately and a fix is required before the code can be merged.